 Our People and Organisation

-MI5 currently employs around 4,400 people.
+MI5 currently employs over 5,000 people.
 Over 43% of staff are women, just over half are under 40 years old, over 9% are from black or ethnic minority backgrounds and 4% have a disability.
 At any time, several hundred staff work in MI5 on secondment or attachment from other government departments and agencies.
-Staff roles cover a number of areas including investigations, languages, technology, surveillance, communications, information, protective security, administration, building services and catering.more on Our People and Organisation
+Staff roles cover a number of areas including investigations, languages, technology, surveillance, communications, information, protective security, administration, building services and catering.

 - the operations and efficiency of MI5;

 - making an annual report on our work to the Home Secretary and the Prime Minister;

 - ensuring that we are politically impartial; and